axelarnetwork/axelar-examples/README.md

 `node scripts/test examples/deposit-address <testnet> "<source-chain>" "<destination-chain>" <amount>`

-Deposit-address is a simple send transaction.
+Deposit-address is only a send transaction.
 There is no smart contract to deploy.

+#### Example

+Run:

+Fund....mint?

+Result:

 ### Headers